-Toyota is moving its U.S. headquarters to the intersection of Highway 121 and Legacy Drive (near the Shops at Legacy).
-FedEx is putting in a regional office nearby, and there’s an Amazon regional office too in the Granite Park office complex.
+Toyota recently moved its U.S. headquarters to the intersection of Highway 121 and Legacy Drive (near the Shops at Legacy and the new Legacy West development).
+FedEx added a regional office nearby, and there’s an Amazon regional office too in the Granite Park office complex.

 The insurer Liberty Mutual is relocating thousands of jobs to Plano as well as hiring thousands more local workers.
 USAA already has a tech office in the city.
-Chase is also consolidating thousands of banking jobs in a new Plano office.
+Chase also consolidated thousands of banking jobs in a new Plano office.

 3/3/2016 Update – a prior version of this article referred to Liberty Mutual jobs relocating from Boston to Plano.
 That is incorrect.
 In fact, the jobs being relocated are from Irving and Richardson, Texas (not Boston) as well as other undetermined locations.

 Second, historic downtown Plano just to the East of I-75 (Central Expressway) is experiencing growth through gentrification and urban renewal.

 While maintaining local shops and the historic Plano Masonic Lodge #768, the downtown area near 15th Street is growing with new condos, town homes, restaurants, coffee shops, and improvements designed to make this a pedestrian-friendly community.